How to Exit Man Page in Terminal

 What Are Man Pages in Linux?

-Linux man pages (short for manual pages) are built-in documentation files included with most software and commands.
-They explain what a program does and how to use it.
-Info pages (info) serve a similar purpose, often with more detail or a different format.
+Linux man pages (short for manual pages) are built in documentation files included with most Linux commands and software packages.
+They explain what a program does, how it works, and which options or arguments it supports.

 How to Access Man Pages

-To open a manual page, type man followed by the program name, then press Enter:
+To open a manual page, type man followed by the command name, then press Enter:

 man fdisk

-Once inside a man page, you can scroll or navigate as follows:
+Once inside a man page, you can move around using the keyboard:

-• Up/Down Arrow Keys – Move line by line.
+• Up / Down Arrow Keys – Move one line at a time.

-• Spacebar – Jump forward one full page.
+• Spacebar – Move forward one full screen.

 Getting Help Inside Man Pages